manimaran96/TensiWebsite/README.md

-# Tensi = Top Ten Software and Information
+# TENSI = Top Ten Software and Information
->Tensi website is my 2nd year mini project.which is used category of top 10 software list and information wiki links also used.
+        Tensi website is my 2nd year mini project.which is used category of top 10 software list and information wiki links also used.

 ##Developer
 >###*Manimaran.K*